janse180/dynamiccluster/deploy.md

     max_idle_time: 600

-Max down time (in seconds) is the amount of time a worker node can be down (in error state) for before it will be deleted.
-The default value is 480. default is 480
+Max down time (in seconds) is the amount of time a worker node can be down (in error state) before it will be deleted.
+The default value is 480.

     max_down_time: 480